Lunatic-Labs/rubricapp/README.md

   Run the following command to build the images:

       docker compose build

+  NOTE: To rebuild with new changes applied and ignore cached build run the following:

+      docker compose build --no-cache

   Step 5:
   Run the following command to run containers from the images: